 It is quite common for people to sell their current home when looking for a better one.
 Contingent real estate gives you the time you need to sell one home and settle before getting another.
 It also guarantees that as a buyer, you don’t possess two homes within the same time, hence saves you from paying two mortgages.

 Another benefit of contingent real estate is that it offers you peace of mind through the entire process of selling and buying.
-In the deal, the new home is locked in to ensure that immediately your current home sells, you are comfortable to move in the new one.
+In the deal, the new home is locked in to ensure that as soon as your current home sells, you are able to move into the new one.

 Considerations for a Seller